avj2352/ds-algo-2020/aws-certification/aws-ccp-01.md

 - CCP builds confidence for future exams
 - It's an easy win & a confidence booster
-- To become familiar with your test centre
+- To become familiar with your test center
 - Mitigate unknown conditions that can cause stress or distractions for future exam
 - DIRECTLY prepare for [AWS Solution Architect Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/)